In the moment planning: a teacher's guide

 Do you consider a child-led approach to learning as an effective way to teach child?
 If yes, in the moment planning could be applicable for your early years' education setting (and other key stages).
 This theory is quite simple and easy to understand.
 This type of spontaneous planning, on the face of it, might sound a little scary.
 We will argue that this type of child-led learning in an engaging environment can produce some brilliant work.
 It's all about reducing a major part of planning and giving independence to its practitioners to enhance a child’s interest at the moment.
 In the moment planning is a strategy where a topic is spontaneously planned by the early years' education settings based upon individual children's interests.

-This system relates to completing the real-time planning in the actual moment rather than planning.
+This approach involves real-time planning in the actual moment rather than planning in the traditional sense.
 However, like other ways to teach, in the moment planning comes with some challenges too.
 What do you tell the staff?
 What do you show the stakeholders?
 How do you document it?
 All these questions must be answered.
 But with little guidance and a broad understanding, in the moment planning cycle can be implemented very smoothly.
 In this article, we will share how an environment with materials that produce ideas and tools to structure them can yield exceptional results.

 According to Anna Ephgrave, the author of one of the most influential publications on in the moment planning, we must let the young learners decide what to do, we must accompany them and support them in their tasks.
 And, then document what happened.
 This approach to scaffolding requires a balance of adult direction and child interactions.
 Traditional planning would want a clear route to achieve the learning objective but this approach involves more spontaneous planning.
 To be successful, we must have a rich repertoire of actions that we can use to complete the learning journey.
 The universal thinking framework enables educators to 'think in the moment'.
 Skilful adults can often spot opportunities to take the learning in different directions.